 - The Critical Thinking Process and Tools that Support Root Cause Analysis

-John Ager and Michael Curran-Hays conducted a review of the primary tools for finding Root Cause including, 5 Whys, Cause/Incident Mapping, Fishbone (or Ishikawa) Diagrams.
+John Ager and Michael Curran-Hays conducted a review of the primary tools for finding Root Cause including, 5 Whys, Cause & Effect Charting, Fishbone (or Ishikawa) Diagrams.
 Watch the recording they demonstrate how to use the tools effectively using the NASA Apollo 13 mission as the subject.

 - 2 New Ways to Learn and Apply KT Problem Solving

 Kepner-Tregoe has developed 2 NEW digital solutions that make KT problem-solving more accessible and easy to use.
 Watch Jason O’Neill, Head of Global Training services, and Wayne Stottler, Manager of Product Development with Kepner-Tregoe discuss these exciting new additions to the Kepner-Tregoe toolbox.